McGinn/dotfiles/README.md

 1. Dotfiles which can be symlinked in production
 2. Customized configuration files (think nginx config, or pelican config files).
 Obviously these will need to be:

-- censored for sensitive informaiton (passwords, etc.)
+-	Censored for sensitive informaiton (passwords, etc.)
-- updateable on new installations (changes to default config should be highlighted/easily-identifable
+-	Updateable on new installations (changes to default config should be highlighted/easily-identifable

 ##Installed Software/Packages##
 - Zsh